devitocodespro/-devitocodespro.github.io/about.md

 ## About us

 Devito Codes Ltd is the commercial arm of the open-source platform [Devito](https://www.devitoproject.org/).
-Products and services include:
+We primarily provide products and services to energy companies and geophysical exploration companies; while collaborating closely with all major computer hardware manufacturers and cloud companies to help their customers maximize **performance**, **productivity** and **portability** on their platform.

-* DevitoPRO License Agreement (includes maintenance and support)
+Devito Codes products and services include:

-* Performance optimization for client computer architectures, clusters and Cloud
+* DevitoPRO (includes licensing, maintenance and support)
-* Bespoke software development projects
+* Performance optimization for client computer architectures, on-prem and Cloud
-* Consultancy
+* Bespoke software development projects (SOWs)
-* Training
+* Consultancy, training

 ## Gerard Gorman, CEO and co-founder